bpda-research-division/neighborhood-change/ABOUT.md

 In RStudio, it's a good rule of thumb to clear the global environment before clicking the Publish/Republish button - not doing so can sometimes introduce issues or errors.

-An additional note is that the deployment process through RStudio will sometimes print an SSL error message, but this does not always mean that the deployment failed.
-Before trying to deploy again, wait a minute and visit the URL of the published app to confirm whether your changes went through or not.
+An additional note is that the deployment process through RStudio will sometimes print an SSL-related error message, but this does not always mean that the deployment failed.
+If you try to deploy again and there's a message about an existing deployment already take place, wait a minute and visit the URL of the published app to see whether your changes went through or not.

 ## Basic configuration of the Neighborhood Change Explorer